hzblacksmith/hzblacksmith.github.io/README.md

 ## Frank Li Portfolio

-This is my portfolio to showcase various projects, mostly in sports!
+Welcome to my portfolio where you can check out my various projects, mostly in sports!

 ### References